INSPIRE * INFLUENCE * IMPACT

-SHEROES AWARDS, an arm of SHEROES Brand, is an uplifting event where women from every walk of life who inspire, influence and impact are celebrated equally in one room.
-The annual Award is set to change the face of sisterhood and reinforce the ideals of women solidarity.
+SHEROES Global AWARDS, a SHEROES Global Event, is an uplifting event where women from every walk of life who inspire, influence and impact are celebrated equally in one room.
+The annual Award celebrates who who inspire, influence and impact and reinforce the ideals of women solidarity.

-The ‘SHEROES AWARD ’ is a ‘once in a lifetime’ recognition Award (can only be received ONCE in a lifetime) and as such is one to be coveted by nominees and cherished for life by winners.
+UNIQUENESS OF SHEROES Global AWARDS: The ‘SHEROES Global AWARD ’ is a ‘once in a lifetime’ recognition Award (can only be received ONCE in a lifetime) and as such is one to be coveted by nominees and cherished for life by winners who become SHEROES.

 For inspiring young Women

 For being an incredible